74 Comments

 Expand full comment

-Thank you for your confirmation of the importance of synchronous grid inertial.
+Thank you for your confirmation of the importance of synchronous grid inertia.

 Expand full comment